htsdeshi/swissarmybot/README.md

 Code is commented where changes need to be made to reflect your system This is based off the Wookie IRC Bot and heavily modified by Deshi and Arisance irc.hackthissite.org #coffeesh0p if you want to ask Deshi any questions.
+This is written for python3 start the bot with python3 wookie.py start